 This is one of the most important characteristics of a small but growing team.
 Everyone makes the tea.
 Everyone empties the bins.
 Everyone does what it takes.
 This is part of everyone’s role.
 Do what it takes to make the business work well and do more for your customers.

 Most small companies don’t have a daily cleaner, so it is everyone’s responsibility to wash up.
 Ensure you test this characteristic at interview by asking what they feel is one of the most important aspects of a small team and getting the most out of everyone.

-They must be able to roll up their sleeves.
+6. Must be able to roll up their sleeves

-They have to be able to get down and dirty.
-Anyone your bring in as your first employee or expanding your team must be able to do just about everything that they need to do to make your life easier.
+Are they able to get down and dirty?
+Anyone you bring in as your first employee or expanding your team must be able to do just about everything that they need to do to make your life easier.
 That’s the key thing with these first few people you bring into your business.
-By the tenth person on board, this is not as important, but that first, second, third employee on board needs to be able to roll up their sleeves and do anything.
+By the tenth person on board, this is not as important, but the first, second, third employee on board needs to be able to roll up their sleeves and do anything.

 They must have the intention and willingness to be able to do anything it takes.
 They will be well aware that regardless of their job title, they step up and help every single time their assistance is needed.

 They have to buy in to the degree that they know if there’s a deadline for 5pm to not be clock watching and then garbing their coat to leave just as the clock ticks over at 4.59.59.
 This characteristic can be shown by those who ask ‘how can I help’ or ‘shall I do that for you’?

 7. They have to be able to feel that they’re improving the current team dynamic with new and varied skills

 They have to be able to be capable of knowing that what they’re doing is so vital to you that, without them there, your business would still be surviving but it may not be growing.
 They need to understand their importance and really get off on that, that has to excite them.
 It’s key to know that this is not an ego thing.